pkrisz99/GANscape/README.md

 - The training of the network consists of three parts.
 Firstly, we train the generator with MSE loss, then we train the discriminator separately (with both generated and original pictures) using binary crossentropy loss, and finally we train the generator and discriminator together with the discriminator's weights locked and using a joint loss, so that the generator is able to fool the discriminator.
 - Scripts related to handling the network (create, train, test, help functions etc.) are in `network_build_run.ipynb`, and we have ran them on Google Colaboratory.

 ## Network customization and hyperparameter optimalization
 The network provides many possibilities for customization.
-- generatorDescriber: dict containing the parameters of the generator network
+- `generatorDescriber`: dict containing the parameters of the generator network
-- discriminatorDescriber: dict containing the parameters of the discriminator network
+- `discriminatorDescriber`: dict containing the parameters of the discriminator network
-- earlyStopPhases: provides skip conditions if the loss remains too high on phase 2 or phase 3
+- `earlyStopPhases`: describes skip conditions if the loss remains too high on phase 2 or phase 3
-- optimizers: optimizer algorithms for the different networks
+- `optimizers`: optimizer algorithms for the different networks
-- weightForJointLoss: weights of the mse and adversarial loss for the joint loss
+- `weightForJointLoss`: weights of the mse and adversarial loss for the joint loss
-- ratios: how steps are divided between phases
+- `ratios`: how steps are divided between phases
 These can be found in `network.ipynb`.

-## Results
+## Hyperparameter optimalization
 We defined the base network with the following parameters:
 - Phases: 0.33-0.33-0.34
 - MSE:ADV ratio: 1:1
 - Batch size: 128